 Oil the piston rings, piston, connecting rod bearings, and cylinder walls with light engine oil.
-Install a piston ring compressor on the piston and insert the piston in the cylinder.
+Install a piston ring compressor on the piston, and insert the piston in the cylinder.
 Be sure to install pistons in the same cylinder from which they were removed, or to which they were fitted.
+NOTE: Install the piston with the indentation in the piston head toward

-If a new piston and connecting rod is to be installed, be sure to stamp the cylinder number on the connecting rod and connecting rod cap so the numbers will face the outside of engine when the assembly is installed.
+If a new piston and connecting rod is to be installed, be sure to stamp the cylinder number on the connecting rod and connecting rod cap.
 Push the piston into the cylinder.
 Turn the crankshaft throw to the bottom of its stroke.
 Oil the crankpin and push the piston all the way down until the rod bearing seats on the crankpin.